Khaled-Abdelbaset/train-on-git/README.md

 # Training
 	Training on Git & GitHub!

+## subHeader
+	new text added